zunzun/pyeq3/Examples/Web/README.txt

 On Debian or Ubuntu Linux, you can use this command:

-sudo apt-get install python-flask python-scipy python-matplotlib
+sudo apt-get install python3-flask python3-scipy python3-matplotlib

 On other operating systems, try the Canopy Express Free version: